AVGP/go-webhook-reset-counter/README.md

 $ WebhookResetCounter --reset 3600
 ```

-If you don't want any resetting, use `--reset 0` instead and if you don't want port 8080, use `--port` to specify any other port it should listen on instead.
+If you don't want any resetting, use `--reset 0` instead and if you don't want port 8080, use `--addr` to specify any other port or specific interface it should listen on instead (e.g. `--addr :9999` or `--addr 127.0.0.1:8080`)